Gaussian Mixture Model with unknown diagonal covariances via continuous sparse regularization: Discussion and open problems

 \paragraph{Non-diagonal covariance matrices} In this contribution, we are only dealing with the case where the covariances of the mixture are diagonal.
 Note that we can easily extend our model and results to the case where all covariances share the same (known) orientation, \ie we can diagonalize them in the same basis.
 However, we are not yet able to process general covariances with varying or unknown orientations.
 Indeed, the Fisher-Rao metric seems impractical to work with, mainly because it might be tricky to prove the compatibility between the associated distance and the semi-distance, and obtain the desired controls on the kernel.
 A possible outcome could be to consider an alternative metric.

-\paragraph{Minimal separation condition} Our results are established under a separation condition for the mixture components.
-In \citep{supermix}, the separation between the particles can go to zero as $n$ grows, because a translation-invariant kernel is used.
-Such kernels have been investigated in \citep{decastro_gribonval_jouvin} and this analysis enables the construction of certificates based on a ``pivot'' kernel, whose decay can increase when dealing with closer particles.
-This is not the case here: our kernel is not practical to build a pivot, and its decay does not allow us to consider $\Delta \to 0$ (for $(t,u)\neq (t',u') \in \R \times [u_{\min},+\infty)$, $e^{-\frac{(t-t')^2}{2(u^2+u'^2+\tau^2)}}$ cannot be as close to 0 as wanted by changing $\tau$).
-Moreover, the use of the semi-distance $\mathpzc{d}$ imposes a larger minimal separation.
+\paragraph{Minimal separation condition} Our results are established under a separation condition for the mixture components (Theorem \ref{th:main_theorem_certif}).
+In \citep{supermix}, the analysis is carried out for location Gaussian mixture models with a common, fixed covariance matrix across components.
+In this pure location setting, the minimal separation between components is allowed to shrink to zero as the sample size $n$ increases.
+This favorable behavior stems from the translation-invariant structure of the kernel arising in the pure location setting.
+Such kernels have been investigated in \citep{decastro_gribonval_jouvin}: this structure enables the construction of certificates based on a ``pivot'' kernel, whose decay can increase when dealing with closer particles.

-\paragraph{Statistical learning of Gaussian Mixtures} Gaussian mixtures have been at the core of several investigations and it is not possible to provide a complete state of the art in a single paragraph.
-Different tasks can be considered, ranging from clustering \citep{optimalclustering}, testing \citep{donoho2004higher} or estimating the component parameters.
-For the latter, different settings and related assumptions have been considered.
-Estimating the mixture parameters is an hard task \citep{mixture2012moment,doss2023optimal}, even in the case where the component covariances are known.
-Our approach, based on convex optimization on the space of measures, leads to specific bounds related to the mass of the estimator on far and near regions.
-A complete comparison with alternative approaches may require additional investigations that are outside the scope of this paper.
+In contrast, we consider a substantially more complex location–scale model, where component-specific covariances are unknown and allowed to vary across components.
+In this setting, the associated kernel loses translation invariance and does not admit a practical pivot construction.
+The decay of $K_{\rm norm}$ does not allow us to consider $\Delta \to 0$ (for $(t,u)\neq (t',u') \in \R \times [u_{\min},+\infty)$, $e^{-\frac{(t-t')^2}{2(u^2+u'^2+\tau^2)}}$ cannot be as close to 0 as wanted by changing $\tau$).

 \paragraph{Technical side notes} We have used the semi-distance $\mathpzc{d}$ to define the near and far regions, and the Fisher-Rao metric to control the certificates with Taylor expansions.
 These are somewhat arbitrary or improvable choices.
 The semi-distance $\mathpzc{d}$ seems appropriate to control the kernel, because it measures precisely how 2 points are spaced for the kernel.
 But the downside is that it does not satisfy the triangle inequality.
 As a consequence, we need to take $\Delta_\tau$ much larger than $\Delta$.
 The Fisher-Rao metric allows us to retrieve quite easily global bounds for the kernel (\ie evaluations of the bounds $B_{ij}$, see item 1 of Definition \ref{def:positive_curvature}), but we could have used the Euclidean metric—although it leads to controls that depend on bounds on the variance.